 The Hub Max doubles as a digital photo frame.
 You can specify what you want the display to focus on showing, such as recent trips or just pictures of friends and family.
 Once you’ve set up this feature, it will automatically pull in and update photos from your Google Photos library.

 Bottom line, the Hub Max adds several features you can’t find on a smart speaker.
-Plus, having a touch display means you don’t need to shout at your smart display nearly as much as you do with the Google Home.
+Plus, having a touch display means you don’t need to shout at your smart display nearly as much as you do with Google Home.

-Google Nest Hub Max: Verdict
+Google Nest Hub Max review: The verdict